simulation-based-inference/simulation-based-inference.github.io/_posts/2023-02-22-radar-forward-modelling-as-a-precursor-for-statistical-inference.md

 ---
-title: Radar forward modelling as a precursor for statistical inference
+title: "Radar forward modelling as a precursor for statistical inference"
 categories:
   - paper
 tags: